arj03/patch-book/README.md

 Initial rough version to test idea.

 SameAs (for merging multiple books) might be needed, but can be added later.

+## TODO

+- Add interface to create new books
+- Ability to change books
+- Add subjective

 ## Methods